oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 function is invoked.

 ::: example
-Example 75: all customers with a `CompanyName` of `'lfreds Futterkiste'` once the first character has been removed
+Example 75: all customers with a `CompanyName` of `lfreds Futterkiste` once the first character has been removed
 ```
 http://host/service/Customers?$filter=substring(CompanyName,1) eq 'lfreds Futterkiste'